Weather Underground: Background and formation

-The Weathermen emerged from the campus-based opposition to United States involvement in the Vietnam War as well as from the civil rights movement of the 1960s.
-One of the factors that contributed to the radicalization of SDS members was the Economic Research and Action Project that the SDS undertook in Northern urban neighborhoods from 1963 to 1968.
-This project was aimed at creating an interracial movement of the poor that would mobilize for full and fair employment or guaranteed annual income and political rights for poverty class Americans.
-Their goal was to create a more democratic society "which guarantees political freedom, economic and physical security, abundant education, and incentives for wide cultural variety".
-While the initial phase of the SDS involved campus organizing, phase two involved community organizing.
+The Weather Underground emerged from campus-based opposition to United States involvement in the Vietnam War as well as the civil rights movement of the 1960s, particularly from Students for a Democratic Society (SDS), one of the leading organizations in the New Left.
+Following factional divisions within the SDS in 1969, the Weather Underground Organization emerged as a far-left militant organization.

+One of the factors that contributed to the radicalization of SDS members was the Economic Research and Action Project, which the group undertook in urban neighborhoods in the Northeastern United States between 1963 and 1968.
+This project was aimed at creating an interracial movement of impoverished Americans that would mobilize for full and fair employment or guaranteed annual income and political rights.
+The group's goal was to create a more democratic society "which guarantees political freedom, economic and physical security, abundant education, and incentives for wide cultural variety".
+While the initial phase of SDS activity involved campus organizing, phase two involved community organizing.
 These experiences led some SDS members to conclude that deep social change would not happen through community organizing and electoral politics, and that more radical and disruptive tactics were needed.

-In the late 1960s, United States military action in Southeast Asia escalated, especially in Vietnam.
-In the U.S., the anti-war sentiment was particularly pronounced during the 1968 U.S. presidential election.

-The origins of the Weathermen can be traced to the collapse and fragmentation of the Students for a Democratic Society following a split between office holders of the SDS, or the "National Office", and their supporters and the Progressive Labor Party (PLP).
-During the factional struggle, National Office leaders such as Bernardine Dohrn and Mike Klonsky began announcing their emerging perspectives, and Klonsky published a document titled "Toward a Revolutionary Youth Movement" (RYM).
+In the late 1960s, United States military action in Southeast Asia escalated.
+In the U.S., anti-war sentiment was particularly pronounced during the 1968 presidential election.
+Around this time, SDS began to fragment and collapse following a split between the group's leadership in the "National Office", the Progressive Labor Party (PLP) and their respective supporters.
+During the factional struggle, National Office leaders such as Bernardine Dohrn and Mike Klonsky began announcing their emerging perspectives, and Klonsky published a manifesto titled "Toward a Revolutionary Youth Movement" (RYM).

 RYM promoted the philosophy that young workers possessed the potential to be a revolutionary force which could overthrow capitalism, if not by themselves then by transmitting radical ideas to the working class.
-Klonsky's document reflected the philosophy of the National Office and it was eventually adopted as the SDS's official doctrine.
-During the summer of 1969, the National Office began to split.
-A group led by Klonsky became known as RYM II, and the other side, RYM I, was led by Dohrn and endorsed more aggressive tactics such as direct action, as some members felt that years of nonviolent resistance had done little or nothing to stop the Vietnam War.
-The Weathermen strongly sympathized with the radical Black Panther Party.
-The police killing of Panther Fred Hampton prompted the Weatherman to issue a declaration of war upon the United States government.
+Klonsky's document reflected the philosophy of the National Office and was eventually adopted as SDS's official doctrine.
+During the summer of 1969, however, the National Office itself began to split.
+One group, led by Klonsky, became known as RYM II; the other group, RYM I, was led by Dohrn and endorsed more aggressive tactics such as direct action, as some members felt that years of nonviolent resistance had done little or nothing to stop the war.
+The Weathermen strongly sympathized with the radical Black Panther Party; the police killing of Panther Fred Hampton prompted the Weathermen to issue a declaration of war upon the U.S. government.

 We petitioned, we demonstrated, we sat in.
 I was willing to get hit over the head, I did; I was willing to go to prison, I did.
 To me, it was a question of what had to be done to stop the much greater violence that was going on.